Boston Philharmonic Youth Orchestra: Activities

 The orchestra rehearses weekly at the Benjamin Franklin Institute of Technology and receives coaching from musicians of the Boston Symphony and Boston Philharmonic orchestras.

 The BPYO performs at least three concerts a season in Boston.
 Performances take place in venues such as Symphony Hall, and Sanders Theatre.
-The 2014-2015 season included their semiannual concerto competition for members in the orchestra and performances of Wagner's Siegfried, Bartok's Concerto for Orchestra, and Schoenberg's Five Pieces for Orchestra, among others.
-The 2015-2016 season includes performances of The Rite of Spring, La mer, Beethoven's Symphony No. 3, and Mahler's Symphony No. 1.
+The 2014–2015 season included their semiannual concerto competition for members in the orchestra and performances of Wagner's Siegfried, Bartok's Concerto for Orchestra, and Schoenberg's Five Pieces for Orchestra, among others.
+The 2015–2016 season includes performances of The Rite of Spring, La mer, Beethoven's Symphony No. 3, and Mahler's Symphony No. 1.

 The orchestra frequently tours, often internationally.
 These include tours to the Netherlands, Germany, Switzerland, the Czech Republic, Spain, Peru, Argentina, Uruguay, Brazil and two tours to Carnegie Hall.
 The orchestra made its debut at Young Euro Classic in 2018.

 Some members of the orchestra also participate in the Boston Philharmonic's outreach program, Crescendo!.
 Through this program, musicians are able to perform for and teach local students in the Boston area.

+Closure

+In March 2026, managing director Sean Lewis announced that the BPYO and its parent organization, the Boston Philharmonic Orchestra, would wind down operations following the 2026–27 season, with final performances concluding in June 2027.
+Both organizations will transition into a newly formed legacy project called the Zander Center, which will serve as the headquarters for Zander's artistic and educational endeavors and house the Boston Philharmonic's digital media archive.
+The BPYO's final concerts will take place on a tour of European musical capitals in June 2027, performing Mahler's Symphony No. 2—the same work it presented during its inaugural 2012–13 season.